 Once a brand strategy is in place, be prepared to back it up with a strong implementation strategy for corporate communications, marketing and internal communications.

 We applied these principles to a rebranding exercise for Cape Town Tourism.
 Check out the case study here.

 Knowing when it’s time to rebrand

-• Is your brand aligned with your business objectives?
+- Is your brand aligned with your business objectives?

 - Do your current communications reflect who you are?

-• What do people think of you?
+- What do people think of you?

-The other critical factor is collaboration.
-“Rebranding should be an engaging and collaborative process for client and agency,” advises Maritz.
-“It should have at its core a brand workshop, which will create a space where it’s fun for clients to talk about their own business with creatives.
-The dynamic should be more of a gentle steering by the agency rather than an imposition of its views.
-For in the end, the client has to own the brand 100% in order for it be effective.”
+Collaboration is key.
+Rebranding should be an engaging and collaborative process for client and agency.
+It should have at its core a brand workshop, which will create a space where it’s fun for you to talk about your own business with an engaged creative team.
+The agency should steer the process gently, rather that impose its own views.
+Ultimately, it’s your brand, and you should feel complete ownership over it.
+When you own it, you live it.